 First, the indicator is dynamic.
-This is not a static indicator which only displays data based on history.
-It is dynamic, counting and displaying tick activity in realtime as the market moves tick by tick and minute by minute.
+This is not a static indicator that only displays data based on history.
+It is dynamic, counting and displaying tick activity in real time as the market moves tick by tick and minute by minute.

 Third, the indicator displays both the actual and the closest Fib number.
 This gives you the option to trade using the actual tick speed, or the closest Fibonacci number to the actual.
 The Fibonacci number will change less often requiring fewer changes to the tick chart setting, whilst the true number will change more frequently.
 It’s your choice.

 Fourth, the indicator includes a traffic light system which gives a visual signal of whether the tick speed for that timeframe is speeding up or slowing down.
 When the red traffic light is displayed it’s a strong signal of low volatility, and a warning signal of possible danger ahead as the price action moves into congestion.